big-automation/bigtester-intro-site/index.md

 * The following AI features can significantly shorten the scripts development and maintenance cycle in comparison to recording based scripts or pure programming based scripts.
 > 1. Automatically create and maintain the web element locator.
 AI machine learning make sure all the web element locators will work without testers intervention, in case that developer has changed the UI elements after test scripts created or during the execution.
 > 2. Automatically identify web page without programmed page ID.
 In traditional testing scripts, an ID (for example, unique page title, or  unique url) needed for this purpose.
 AI machine learning will automatically recognize it
-> 3. AI can automatically find test pattern, generate and maintain the needed testing data for data driven tests in the graphic models.
+> 3. Automatically find test pattern, generate and maintain the needed testing data for data driven tests in the graphic models.
-> 4. As stated in 3, scripts and execution results are all modeled in graphic data structure.
+> 4. Scripts and execution results are all modeled in graphic data structure.
 Machine learning or separate applications can be developed easily on top of those data, which can be used for other business, for example, customer support or sales assistance.

 ### Request for a trial